 The solo show at SPOKE NYC featured acrylic paintings on wood of various sizes, all of which feature cats in surreal circumstances.

-In addition to 9 rectangular paintings (five of which have sold), the show included a series entitled “Pick-Up Felines”, shaped wood on which 70’s style children’s valentines featuring cats are painted with acrylics.
+In addition to 9 rectangular paintings (five of which have sold), the show included a series originally entitled “Pick-Up Felines”- shaped wood on which 70’s style children’s valentines featuring cats are painted with acrylics.
 In lieu of the typical “Will you be mine?” expression, the pick-up felines -all of which are sold- are embellished with popular song lyrics or snarky sentiments.

 “With the rise of social media, shared adoration and adulation have made the cat pic a frequent daily affair.
 Simultaneously pulling at our heart strings and poking our funny bones, the cat is equally worshiped and laughed at.
 This is a body of work exploring this duality while allowing me to hopefully get this whole cat painting thing out of my system.” – Casey Weldon